Legally Blonde: Legacy

 "When I got to law school, on the toughest days, I would pop in the movie and get a good laugh," Shalyn Smith, a California law student and sorority president, said in an interview with People magazine.
 "Elle embodies fighting for what is right, staying true to yourself, and defeating the odds.
 It's crazy that one movie can do that, you know?"
 Entertainment reporter Lucy Ford revealed to Witherspoon during an interview in 2018 that she had written her college dissertation on the film and presented her a pink-ribbon bound copy.

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 179.
+In 2021, Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) included its screenplay in WGA's 101 Greatest Screenplays of the 21st Century (So Far).
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 179.

 Soundtrack

-The Legally Blonde soundtrack includes music from Vanessa Carlton, Samantha Mumba, Superchick, and Hoku, who sings the opening song, "Perfect Day."
+The Legally Blonde soundtrack includes music from Vanessa Carlton, Samantha Mumba, Superchick, and Hoku, who sings the opening song, "Perfect Day".

 "No one really knew that Legally Blonde was going to be what it was, Literally, [my label heads] were like, 'This movie's not going to become anything.'
 And then the next thing you know, it's like, this iconic movie.
 And my song opens it!"
 Hoku said in an interview with Billboard.
 "Sitting in the premiere and hearing my song open the movie, and everyone's cheering – it felt like, 'I've really arrived now, folks.'"

 The soundtrack album was released July 10, 2001, by A&M Records.

 Franchise

-The success of the film spawned a sequel, Legally Blonde 2: Red, White & Blonde, a musical, one straight-to-home video release starring British twins Camilla and Rebecca Rosso, Legally Blondes, and an upcoming 2025 prequel series announced by Amazon Prime Video, Elle.
+The success of the film spawned a sequel, Legally Blonde 2: Red, White & Blonde, a musical, one straight-to-home video release starring British twins Camilla and Rebecca Rosso, Legally Blondes, and a Prime Video prequel series Elle.